jaydodge1975/win10-terminal-setup/README.md

 > ### What this repo covers (currently still being worked on)
 > - Install Terminal APP from scratch
->   - add a theme to give it a personal look
+>   - add a theme to give it a personal look (Optional)
-> - Install other shells
+> - Install other shells (highly recommended)
+> - Custom Configuration
 > - Hints and tips to help you out
 > - Give links to reference sources